-These tour are now supported by most modern HTML5 compatible browsers, including those on tablets and mobile phones.
+These tour are supported by most modern browsers including those on tablets and mobile phones.
 When viewed on mobile phones equipped with the appropriate gyros, these tours are also compatible with Google Cardboard VR, and other headsets.

 Float cursor over picture button below to view start location (allowing time for Google Map to update) then click to start tour in a new window.